hemisemidemipresent/btd6-modding-tutorial/README.md

 ## The console says "Could not load file or assembly ..."

-Reinstall Melonloader with your antivirus turned off
+Delete the MelonLoader folder, then reinstall Melonloader with your antivirus turned off.
+If you get the exact same error again, try replacing the melonloader folder with these [files](https://cdn.discordapp.com/attachments/500665135711387680/1121347870885412974/MelonLoader.zip)

 ## The game is not saving